 The Himalayan is a longhaired Persian with pointing.
 It is therefore a Colourpoint longhaired cat.
 There is also the Colourpoint British Shorthair which is the popular British Shorthair with Siamese points.
 There are others so this list is not comprehensive.

-Of course the Siamese is a Colourpoint too.
+Of course, the Siamese can be a colourpoint cat too.
 The gene creates a sensitivity in the pigment producing cells to temperature which results in the warmer parts of the skin (the central areas) creating lighter fur.
 Geneticists call it the ‘Siamese allele.
 Its symbol is cs.
 The Siamese cat is described by the authors of the book Robinson’s Genetics for Cat Breeders and Veterinarians as ‘a non-agouti black with the addition of the Siamese allele’.
-In other words a black cat with the blackness taken from the cat at the flanks and central parts.
+In other words, a black cat with the blackness taken from the cat at the flanks and central parts.

 If the lighter fur from the flank is shaved away from a Colourpoint cat because of surgery, initially when the fur grows back it is darker than the surrounding fur as the skin is colder as it is not covered by fur.